moon9588/conflict-resolution/README.md

 ## this is a sub-heading created locally

-All of this content added to the README file has been added from my local GIT repository..
+All of this content added to the README file has been added from my local GIT repository..sss